Are you struggling to entice your target with juicy food copy? If so, don’t worry – it’s normal.

 By making comparisons with metaphors and similes, you have the chance to create new connections in your customer’s mind and make them see your product in a new way.

-When writing for food, go heavy on the imagery because it’s the only way to give your customer a (mental) taste.
+When food copywriting, go heavy on the imagery because it’s the only way to give your customer a (mental) taste.

 3. Foreshadowing or Future Pacing